 I said everything to them I could to divert them from their idolatries, and draw them to a knowledge of God our Lord.
 Moctezuma replied, the others assenting to what he said, AThat they had already informed me they were not the aborigines of the country, but that their ancestors had emigrated to it many years ago; and they fully believed that after so long an absence from their native land, they might have fallen into some errors; that I having more recently arrived must know better than themselves what they ought to believe; and that if I would instruct them in these matters, and make them understand the true faith, they would follow my directions, as being for the best.
 Afterwards, Moctezuma and many of the principal citizens remained with me until I had removed the idols, purified the chapels, and placed the images in them, manifesting apparent pleasure; and I forbade them sacrificing human beings to their idols as they had been accustomed to do; because, besides being abhorrent in the sight of God, your sacred Majesty had prohibited it by law, and commanded to put to death whoever should take the life of another.
 Thus, from that time, they refrained from the practice, and during the whole period of my abode in that city, they were never seen to kill or sacrifice a human being."(Letter from Hernan Cortes to King Charles V, 1520. http://www.fordham.edu)

 4. The Aztec ruler was angry at the Spaniards, but fortunately Cortes left in the nick of time to defeat a rival Spanish conquistador.
 On his way back, Cortes decided to conquer the Aztec people.
+5. Cortes arrives in full force, with complete domination in mind.
+The Aztecs revolt and drive the Spanish from Tenochtitlan.
+6. Cortes conquers the smaller Aztec cities, and eventually lays siege to Tenochtitlan.

 7. On August 13th, 1521, Cuauhtemoc, the last emperor of the Aztecs, surrenders the city to Cortes.